Plain writing compliance report, April 13, 2021

 - We have encouraged agency staff to take our on-line training course that reviews plain language principles and provides specific examples of plain writing.
 Many staff members who routinely communicate with the public have completed the course.

-- Performance Manager Amy Kort and Attorney Robert Kahn are the agency’s primary contacts for compliance issues.
-Mr. Kahn focuses on documents produced by the Office of General Counsel, while Ms. Kort is responsible for all other covered publications and documents.
+- Performance Manager Amy Kort and Staff Attorney Steve Hajjar are the agency’s primary contacts for compliance issues.

 Plain language web page

-- Our Plain Language page at http://www.fec.gov/info/plainwriting.shtml describes our long-standing commitment to plain language and details our plans to implement the Plain Writing Act of 2010.
+- Our Plain Language page at https://www.fec.gov/about/plain-language/ describes our long-standing commitment to plain language and details our plans to implement the Plain Writing Act of 2010.
 Those plans focus primarily on improving our existing educational resources for the public and for campaign finance law practitioners.
-Visitors can access the page from the FEC home page at http://www.fec.gov or via our Open Government page: http://www.fec.gov/open/index.shtml.
+Visitors can access the page from the FEC home page at http://www.fec.gov.

 - We encourage visitors to submit comments, questions and suggestions to us at email@example.com.